-When a cliff is the only thing separating the road and that beautiful mass of Pacific blue, it's tough not to crank up the stereo and sing LA's praises.
+When a cliff is the only thing separating the road and that beautiful mass of Pacific blue, it's tough not to crank up the stereo and sing L.A.'s praises.
 These scenic drives are a sports car's dream: winding roads, tight turns, beautiful beaches and clear skies.
-All along the coast, the drives take you through beach towns and palm trees while offering plenty of stops to take it all in.
+All along the coast, these drives take you through beach towns and past palm trees, while offering plenty of stops to take it all in.
 Don't forget to put the top down — you'll want people to know how much fun you're having.

 The Vehicle: A Porsche 911 Carrera convertible.
 Ray-Bans should be worn; plastic visors shouldn’t.

-The Story: The first thing to know about this drive is that locals never call it Pacific Coast Highway; it’s PCH.
-A sun-drenched road hugging the coastline, this is LA’s signature drive — the one people envision when they think of LA.
+The Story: Pacific Coast Highway (aka PCH to locals) is a sun-drenched road that hugs the coastline and one of L.A.’s quintessential drives, featured in countless car commercials, TV shows and movies.
 Look to one side and you’ll see beaches full of pickup volleyball games, sun worshippers and surfers waiting for the next set.
 Turn to the other side and you’ll see multimillion dollar homes from the pages of People magazine set atop rugged mountains.
 This is one drive that’s beautiful any time of day, from sunrise to sunset.
 You don’t need a map to navigate; just head north from Santa Monica and then head back the way you came.

 The Vehicle: 1969 Dodge Charger (a.k.a.
 “The General”) — a little vintage shine will fit right in with this stretch of beach cities.

 The Story: This stretch of Highway 1 is North Sepulveda Boulevard, which runs through the aptly named South Bay, the area between the Palos Verdes Peninsula and El Segundo.
-The prime real estate for visitors include three of the coast’s best beaches: Redondo, Hermosa and Manhattan.
-While the drive passes through these beach towns, several offshoots take you straight to the sand.
+The prime real estate for visitors include three of the coast’s best beach cities: Manhattan, Hermosa and Redondo.
+While the drive passes through these prime beach destinations, several offshoots take you straight to the sand.
 Enjoy the neighborhood atmosphere of these beaches at local bars, restaurants and piers.

 The Vehicle: An Alfa Romeo 8C — high-end, curvy and beautiful.

-Reasons to Pull Over: Keep an eye out for migrating gray whales at the Point Vicente Lighthouse; check out the Lloyd Wright-designed Wayfarers Chapel; hike down to the shoreline to look for the remains of the Dominator, a freighter that ran aground in 1961; play the back nine at Trump National Golf Club; check out the Korean Bell of Friendship in San Pedro.
+Reasons to Pull Over: During the season, keep an eye out for migrating gray whales at the Point Vicente Lighthouse; check out the stunning, Lloyd Wright-designed Wayfarers Chapel; hike down to the shoreline and look for the remains of the SS Dominator, a freighter that ran aground in 1961; take in the views and step into a scene from The Usual Suspects at the Korean Bell of Friendship in San Pedro.